alexhaydock/blog.infected.systems/content/posts/2024-12-18-working-around-macos-and-ios-rdnss-expiry-bug/index.md

 ```

 For a fully functional `corerad` config, see [this one in my Pinewall project repository](https://github.com/alexhaydock/pinewall/blob/191a3643047aed84c72ee36c2daefa6d5c6aaead/config/etc/corerad/config.toml).
 I haven't written about Pinewall yet (my image-based Alpine Linux router spin), but I'll probably write a post about that soon.

+## Potential Downsides
+I've been trialing this fix in (home!) production for a while across all 3 of the above router advertisement daemons and haven't seen any downsides yet.
+I also can't really imagine any that would really arise.
+If you can think of any, please do let me know!

+We can also implement this fix while still staying in spec with [RFC 8106](https://datatracker.ietf.org/doc/html/rfc8106), which defines compliant values for the RDNSS lifetime.
+It dictates that the lifetime SHOULD be set to a value of _at least_ 3 times the value of `MaxRtrAdvInterval` (which is defined in [RFC 4861](https://www.rfc-editor.org/rfc/rfc4861) as being a maximum of 1800 seconds).
+So for those counting - an RDNSS timeout of 5400 seconds and above would be within RFC 8106 spec on any network.

+So our long timeout is within spec, and ought to ensure that the laptop we leave in sleep mode in a bag for 5 days still wakes up without any annoying network interruption.

 Hopefully this fix helps some folk!